phantominh/network-dataset-analysis/PROPOSAL.md

 ## Graph Algorithms:

-1. Djikstra's Algorithm
+1. PageRank Algorithm
-- Input: Adjacency List of the nodes.
+- Input: Adjacency List representing the graph OR the graph itself
-- Output: The shortest path between 2 websites.
+- Output: A matrix of page rank values/weights of of the websites
-- Runtime: O(mlogn) where m is the number edges and n is the number of nodes.
+- Runtime: O(k*n) where n is the number of nodes and k is the number of iterations to reach convergence
-- Space Complexity: O(n^2) where n is the number of nodes.
+- Space Complexity: O(n) where n is the number of nodes

-2. PageRank
+2. Kosaraju's Algorithm
-- Input: Adjacency Matrix of nodes representing adjacencies.
+- Input: Adjacency List representing the graph OR the graph itself
-- Output: A matrix of page rank values/weights of of the websites (nodes).
+- Output: Strongly connected components in a Graph
-- Runtime: O(Nk) where N is the dimension of the adjacency matrix and k is the number of iterations to reach convergence.
+- Runtime: O(m+n)
-- Space Complexity: O(N) where N is the dimesion of the adjacency matrix.
+- Space Complexity: O(n)

-3. Breadth First Search
+3. Depth First Search
-- Input: Adjacency List of the nodes.
+- Input: An Adjacency List representing the graph OR a graph itself
-- Output: The path from one node to another node.
+- Output: The path from one node to another node OR whether a node can traverse to another
-- Runtime: O(V+E) where V is the number of vertices and E is the number of edges.
+- Runtime: O(m+n)
-- Space Complexity: O(V+E) where V is the number of vertices and E is the number of edges.
+- Space Complexity: O(m+n)

 ## Timeline:
 ### Week 1: <br>
 - Setup the repo environment (Makefile)